Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Method

 \subsection{Inference Phase}

-In this section, we introduce the coarse-to-fine strategy to obtain the iso-surface of each object in the inference phase.
+In the inference phase, we propose a coarse-to-fine strategy to sample landmark points and extract the iso-surface efficiently.

-Firstly, a grid is generated to localize the coarse area of the surface.
-We divide the 3D volume with a low-resolution grid for sampling expansion points.
-For each unit of the grid, we sample the center point as the expansion point $\boldsymbol{x}'_i$ and compute the signed distance of this expansion point.
-An inside distance threshold $\epsilon_{in}$ and an outside threshold $\epsilon_{out}$ is set to filter the units into three classes: 1. outside units far from the surface; 2. inside unit far from the surface; 3. units near the surface. we aim to only sample dense expansion points in the units close to the surface, which can be denoted as:
+Firstly, we sample a low-resolution grid of landmark points in the 3D volume to localize the coarse area of the target surface.
+For each landmark point, we compute its signed distance with the Taylor series corresponding to it.
+Then we use an inside distance threshold $\epsilon_{in}$ and an outside threshold $\epsilon_{out}$ to classify the landmark points into three classes: (i) outside landmark points far from the surface, (ii) inside landmark points far from the surface, and (iii) landmark points near the surface. we aim to sample denser landmark points only in the regions close to the surface, which can be denoted as: